How To Maintain Stable Blood Sugar Levels

 A leaky gut may cause damaged pancreatic β-cells (which produce insulin) to produce more cytokines, resulting in insulin resistance

-Leaky Gut Guardian is an innovative synbiotic blend that promotes a healthier gut barrier and immune balance in a variety of ways.
+Leaky Gut Guardian is an innovative synbiotic blend that promotes a healthier gut barrier and immune balance in various ways.
 Probiotics and prebiotics improve the microbiome composition.
-Probiotics ferment prebiotics, resulting in favorable postbiotics like short-chain fatty acids (SCFAs).
+Probiotics ferment prebiotics, producing favorable postbiotics like short-chain fatty acids (SCFAs).

 In addition, IgYmax helps escort out the bad bacteria and pathogens, making more room for the good ones.
 A clinical study found that it improved the microbiome composition and balanced the gut inflammatory response.